 The act of reading the offset registers employs a dedicated read offset register pointer.
-The contents of the offset registers can be read on the Qo-Qn pins when \overline{LD} is set LOW and \overline{REN} is set LOW.
+The contents of the offset registers can be read on the Qo-Qn pins when $\overline{\text{LD}}$ is set LOW and $\overline{\text{REN}}$ is set LOW.
 For x36 output bus width, data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK reads, once again, from the Full Offset Register.
+Upon the second LOW-to-HIGH transition of RCLK, data are readfrom the Full Offset Register.
 The third transition of RCLK reads, once again, from the Empty Offset Register.
 For x18 output bus width, a total of four read cycles are required to obtain the values of the offset registers.
 Starting with the Empty Offset Register LSB and finishing with the Full Offset Register MSB.
 For x9 output bus width, a total of six read cycles must be performed on the offset registers.
 See Figure 3, Programmable Flag Offset Programming Sequence.
 See Figure 17, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.